Unexplained deaths in infancy, England and Wales: 2022

 Unexplained infant deaths

 Unexplained infant death includes both sudden infant death (ICD-10 code R95) and unascertained (ICD-10 code R99) deaths.
-Figures are based on death occurrences.
+Figures are based on death that occurred during the year of interest.

 Nôl i'r tabl cynnwys

-Live birth data are supplied to the Office for National Statistics (ONS) by the General Register Office.
+Live birth data are supplied to us by the General Register Office.
 Births in England and Wales are required to be registered within 42 days of the birth, along with information on characteristics of both the mother and the infant.

-Figures in our Main tables: Unexplained deaths in infancy, England and Wales dataset are based on deaths which occurred between 2004 and 2021.
-The 2020 and 2021 data include deaths for which ONS received the registration by 28 June 2023.
-These figures will not match those published in the Child and Infant mortality in England and Wales: 2021 bulletin, as this was published on 1 March 2023.
+Figures in our Unexplained deaths in infancy tables are based on deaths that occurred between 2004 and 2022.
+For more information, see Section 3: Occurrences, registrations and the standard dataset of our User guide to mortality statistics.
+Data for 2021 and 2022 include death registrations we received by 26 June 2024.
+These figures will not match those in our Child and Infant mortality in England and Wales: 2022 bulletin, as this was published on 31 May 2024.

 Unexplained infant deaths are referred to a coroner who may order a post-mortem or full inquest to ascertain the reasons for the death.
-The time taken to investigate the circumstances of the death often result in a delay in the coroner registering the death.
+This investigation often results in a delay in the coroner registering the death.
 Therefore, we publish provisional figures to allow for late death registrations.
-Figures for 2020 have been finalised and figures for 2021 are provisional.
-The 2021 figures will be finalised in the next annual release.
+Figures for 2021 have been finalised.
+Figures for 2022 are provisional and will be finalised in our next annual release.

 Important information for interpreting unexplained deaths in infancy statistics

-• Figures represent infant deaths (deaths of those aged under one year) that occurred in England and Wales in the calendar year shown; these include infant deaths whose mother's usual residence was outside England and Wales.
+Figures in this bulletin represent infant deaths that occurred in England and Wales in the calendar year shown.
+These include infant deaths whose mother's usual residence was outside England and Wales.

-• Unexplained infant deaths include sudden infant deaths ("cot deaths") coded to the International Classification of Diseases Tenth Revision (ICD-10) code R95, and unascertained deaths (ICD-10 code R99); the latter are infant deaths where no medical cause was recorded.
+Unexplained infant deaths include sudden infant deaths ("cot deaths") coded to International Classification of Diseases Tenth Revision (ICD-10) code R95, and unascertained deaths (ICD-10 code R99).
+Unascertained deaths are infant deaths where no medical cause was recorded.
+Further information can be found in our User guide to child and infant mortality statistics.

-• Infant deaths are linked to their corresponding birth registration by NHS number, name and date of birth, to enable analysis of risk factors and demographic characteristics such as birthweight and maternal age.
+Infant deaths are linked to birth registrations by NHS number, name, and date of birth.
+This enables analysis by various risk factors and demographic characteristics.

 Nôl i'r tabl cynnwys